germi2000/SWENG_PROJ_objectDetection/README.md

 1. Label Shape: Labels detected shapes in images, calculating centroids and colors and adding text labels.
 2. Draw Contour: Draws a contour around detected shapes in images.

+## logger.py
+A class named Logger for logging detected shapes and their colors to a CSV file.
+This class is designed to interact with a user interface for selecting the log file path.
+Here are the key features:
+1. Select Log File: Allows users to choose a log file path using a file dialog, with a default filename and location.
+2. Write Data: Writes detected shape data to the selected CSV file, handling file selection and data writing.
+Useful for logging data in applications.

+## objectDetection.py
+A class named ShapeDetector that detects shapes in an image and labels them.
+It uses the OpenCV library for image processing and relies on the Labeling class for editing the image and the ColorDetector class for color detection.
+Here are the key features:
+1. Detect Shapes: Processes an input image, identifies shapes, labels them, and stores the shape information in a list.

+## selectableROI.py
+A class named ROISelector for selecting a Region of Interest (ROI) in an image using mouse interactions.
+Here are the key features:
+1. Interactive ROI Selection: Allows users to draw a rectangle using mouse interactions to select an area of interest within an image.
+2. Output ROI: Extracts the selected ROI from the input image, returning it for further processing.
+If no ROI is selected, the original image is returned.

 # Usage
 Provide detailed guidance on how to use your application.